AminGhandi/Deep_Learning_with_PyTorch_Course/ReadMe.md

-# Deep Learning with PyTorch Step-by-Step: A Beginner's Guide
+# Deep Learning with PyTorch Step-by-Step

 This repository contains practical deep learning tasks based on the book "Deep Learning with PyTorch Step-by-Step: A Beginner's Guide" by Daniel.
 The book covers a wide range of topics, starting from the basics of gradient descent and progressing to fine-tuning large NLP models such as BERT and GPT-2 using HuggingFace.
 The content is divided into four parts: